exonum/exonum-doc/src/architecture/serialization.md

 # Exonum Serialization Format

-In Exonum, the binary format is used for three purposes:

-- **Communication of full nodes using consensus messages**
+**Binary serialization format** is used in Exonum for communication among full nodes, cryptographic operations on light clients and storage of data.
+The format design provides several important properties, including resilience to maliciously crafted messages, [zero-copy][zero_copy] deserialization and canonicity.

+Serialization in Exonum differs from serialization in the usual sense, since there is no process of transforming the structure into binary data.
+The data is created already "serialized" and Exonum works directly with the serialized data "deserializing" the fields to which it refers, if necessary.

+## Usage

+### Communication Among Full Nodes

 Full nodes can both serialize messages for sending and deserialize messages when they are received.
 All the information that passes in the network between nodes turns into messages (the [`message!` macro][message_macro]).
 Data received as a message is validated against [serialization rules](#serialization-principles).

-- **Communication with light clients**
+### Communication with light clients

 Light clients can only serialize messages due to the complexity of the checks necessary for the deserialization process.
 Transactions are created on the client side and sent to the validators in order to be committed into the blockchain.
 The client sends the transaction in the JSON format along with a signature over the binary serialization of the transaction.
 Similarly, when the client receives data from a full node, the client serializes the data received in the JSON format and verifies the signature against the binary serialization of the data.

-- **Storage of data**
+### Storage of data

 [The storage](../architecture/storage.md) is used to place blocks, configurations, data specific for services.
 Serialization is implemented by [`encoding_struct!` macro][encoding_struct_macro]).
 Data obtained from the storage is not validated, since it is assumed to be validated earlier.

-Serialization in Exonum differs from serialization in the usual sense, since there is no process of transforming the structure into binary data.
-The data is created already "serialized" and Exonum works directly with the serialized data "deserializing" the fields to which it refers, if necessary.

-## Motivation of Own Serialization Format
+## Motivation

 ### Data Representation Requirements in Exonum